 - Nut driver.

 - Electric drill.

 1. Making Space for Sink Top on The Counter

 You should adequately measure the breadth and length of the sink, and then compare it with the measurement given in the manual book of the pan.
-However, for safety purpose, you should flip the bathroom sink and mark the area of the drill.
+However, for safety purposes, you should flip the bathroom sink and mark the area of the drill.
 This will help you to cut the space for the sink in the countertop precisely.

 1.2 After taking the correct measurement, begin your cutting process, and it is advisable to accept help from family members or friends.
-You should use an electric drill with 3/8inch bit and saw to cut the specific area for the sink.
+You should use an electric drill with a 3/8inch bit and saw to cut the specific area for the sink.
 While cutting down the hole for the pan, you should use keyhole saw for accurately slashing the corners.
-You shouldn’t hurry during this time and try cut it from the top because it will notch down the chance of error.
+You shouldn’t hurry during this time and try to cut it from the top because it will notch down the chance of error.